 The Nietzsche I wish to highlight is the ‘lord of the dance’ within the total economy of life and the demythologizer of myth.
 In his analysis of Nietzsche’s art of interpretation, Henrik Birus rightly emphasizes Nietzsche’s dictum that one must ask new questions if one would hear new answers.
 As a new kind of prophet, Nietzsche was substantially different from other seers such as Socrates or Christ, yet they were the primary foils of his own thought.
 Far from constituting a unified doctrine, his message essentially demythologized the prophet.
 In this regard, Nietzsche continued the radical questioning Dostoevsky introduced in Notes from Underground, where he demystified the author, so to speak.
 Central to the argument in this chapter are interrelated works from the 1880s: The Gay Science (1882), Thus Spoke Zarathustra (1884–86), and Beyond Good and Evil (1886).

 However, the focus here begins with Beyond Good and Evil, for it is considered a glossary of Zarathustra and is Nietzsche’s attempt at writing a ‘natural history of the higher man’ (his favorite designation for this project in those years).
-Zarathustra is subsequently analyzed as the monumental modern myth-making event of the late nineteenth century, analogous to the mythologizing power of Faust in the late eighteenth century and of The Tin Drum in the mid- twentieth century.
+Zarathustra is subsequently analyzed as the monumental modern myth-making event of the late nineteenth century, analogous to the mythologizing power of Faust in the late eighteenth century and of The Tin Drum in the mid-twentieth century.
 Since truly innovative developments that challenge preconceived notions often do not take root for some time, it is not surprising that Nietzsche’s revolutionary thought did not immediately enter general consciousness.
 Although he was avidly read in some circles around 1900 and in the 1920s, he was not broadly received (in and outside Germany) until the second half of the twentieth century.
 Then he rapidly emerged as a modern classic, which fulfilled his own prophecy that the Germans might someday read him.
 What he wrote in the 1880s was too new, too multivalent, too passionate for the general reader’s taste.